-Once people no longer need hospital care, being at home or in a community setting (such as a care home), is the best environment for their continued recovery.
+Once people no longer need hospital care, being at home or in a community setting, such as a care home, is the best environment for their continued recovery.
 However, unnecessary delays in being discharged from hospital are a problem that many people experience.

-Remaining as an inpatient places further strain on hospital resources, reduces the number of hospital beds available for new admissions, and puts the patient at higher risk of hospital-acquired infections, loss of mobility, independence and re-admission.
+When patients aren’t discharged on time it places further strain on hospital resources, reduces the number of hospital beds available for new admissions, and puts the patient at higher risk of hospital-acquired infections, loss of mobility, independence and re-admission.

-The Patient Discharge and Mental Health Step Down Beds (Care) Services Framework Agreement can facilitate the transfer of patients from hospital beds to a more appropriate level of care, to free-up much needed hospital beds.
+Our Patient Discharge and Mental Health Step Down Beds (Care) Services Framework Agreement can facilitate the transfer of patients from hospital beds to a more appropriate level of care, to free-up much needed hospital beds.
 By discharging patients meeting specific clinical criteria into an appropriate care setting, it reduces instances of re-admission to hospital and enables NHS hospitals and health and care providers to use services like virtual ward support, brokerage, and discharge to assess services – all of which can help them improve patient pathways from acute care to an appropriate care setting.

 Framework Agreement Information